JadEletry/aws-email-app/README.md

 cd aws-email-project
 ```

+---

 ### 2. Set up the Frontend

-Navigate to the email-collection directory, install dependencies, and start the development server.
+Navigate to the React app, install dependencies, and start the dev server:

 ```sh
 cd email-collection
 npm install
 npm start
 ```

+> 💡 If you're using Node v17+, you may need to run:
+> `set NODE_OPTIONS=--openssl-legacy-provider` before `npm start`.

+---

 ### 3. Set up the Backend

-Navigate to the email-api directory, install dependencies, and start the Flask server.
+Navigate to the Flask API and install dependencies:

 ```sh
 cd ../email-api